jruels/azure-sre/Instructions/Labs/AZ_SRE_lab_04.md

 ## Job skills

 + Task 1: Deploying with GitHub Action
-+ Task 2: Deploying with Azure DevOps
++ Task 2: Deploying with Azure DevOps Pipelines for our Front End
++ Task 3: Deploying with Azure Devops Pipelines for our Api

 ## Azure Web Application Architecture Diagram